wellfurtado/wellfurtado/README.md

 Web Developer and System Analyst.
 ---------------------------------

-⛺ I'm from Amapá, northern Brazil. 🚀 I like web development and smart cities. 🧩 I like at Teamwork. 🦾 I accept new challenges. 🏗️ I'm proactive.
+⛺ I'm from Amapá, northern Brazil.<br>
+🚀 I like web development and smart cities.<br>
+🧩 I like at Teamwork.<br>
+🦾 I accept new challenges.<br>
+🏗️ I'm proactive.

 * ✉️  You can contact me at [wellfurtado@gmail.com](mailto:wellfurtado@gmail.com)
 * 🧠  I'm learning Flutter